Margot Kidder: 1960s

-Kidder's television debut was in an episode of Wojeck aired January 16, 1968.
-She made her film debut in a 49-minute film titled The Best Damn Fiddler from Calabogie to Kaladar (1968), a drama set in a Canadian logging community, which was produced by the Challenge for Change.
+Kidder's television debut was in an episode of Wojeck aired January 16, 1968, billed as "Margaret Kidder".
+She very shortly afterward adopted the name Margot Kidder, which she used for the rest of her life.
+She then made her film debut in a 49-minute film titled The Best Damn Fiddler from Calabogie to Kaladar (1968), a drama set in a Canadian logging community, which was produced by the Challenge for Change.
 Kidder's 1969 appearance in the episode "Does Anybody Here Know Denny?" on the Canadian drama series Corwin earned her a Canadian Film Award for "outstanding new talent."

 Kidder's first major feature was the 1969 American film Gaily, Gaily, a period comedy starring Beau Bridges, in which she portrayed a prostitute.
 She subsequently appeared in a number of TV drama series for the CBC, including guest appearances on Adventures in Rainbow Country, and a semi-regular role as a young reporter on McQueen, and as a panelist on Mantrap, which featured discussions centered on a feminist perspective.